 We encourage people to run most of the tests using their local machine, not within the Vagrant VM.
 This is especially true of the E2E tests which require a web browser, and for debugging purposes, is useful to not run it headless.
 To set it up, you’ll need to install a handful of dependencies:

 - PHP (and some extensions)

 Installing these should be straight forward on macOS (using Homebrew) and Linux distros using its package manager.
 We provide the instructions for Ubuntu, and we expect users of other distros should be able to adapt it to their needs.

 Windows users are encouraged to install Windows Subsystem for Linux (WSL) and then follow the Ubuntu instructions.

 brew install python php composer pecl install xdebug

-sudo apt-get install php-cli php-mbstring php-xml php-xdebug php-curl php-zip php-sqlite composer sudo apt-get install python3 python3-pip
+sudo apt-get install php-cli php-mbstring php-xml php-xdebug php-curl php-zip php-sqlite3 composer sudo apt-get install python3 python3-pip

 Now, to install dependencies for Python on either OS:

-Note: Normally one can run Composer by direct execution,
+Note: Normally one can run Composer installed packages by direct execution,

 vendor/bin/phpunit.
 However, due to the integration of